LauraCruzReyes/LauraCruzReyes.github.io/favorites.md

 - Repository on dynamic multiobjetive optimization

-    - Optimization Benchmarks accompanying a paper
+    - Optimization Benchmarks accompanying to scientific papers

-        - Fuzzy Filter [in evaluation]
+        - ...preference incorporation [in evaluation]

 - Repository on knowledge discovery